openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhxd_0_0.md

 **Note:** Device is reporting only if there was a change of 0.1 in Energy

 **Note:** In the future will be possible to measure and report also Active Energy on PH1, PH2 and PH3.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
-The following option values may be configured, in addition to values in the range 600 to 65535 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|